UBC-Solar/sunlink/README.md

 As you can see, the `INFLUX_TOKEN` and `GRAFANA_TOKEN` keys are left without values.

+NOTE: make sure you correctly rename your environment variable file to `.env` otherwise Docker compose will not be able to read it.
+It should **not** have a `.txt` extension.

 ### Starting the docker container

 Before running the `link_telemetry.py` script, you must first